I. WHAT IS BAIL?

 • A curfew.

-• A requirement that the defendant immediately notify the court of any change in his address
+• A requirement that the defendant immediately notifies the court of any change in his address

 or phone number.